christopher-kv/gira-angular/README.md

 # gira-angular
-Learn to some things about angular, nothing good will be created here, or will?
+I will throw some things about angular here, nothing good will be created here, or will?